Evolvera

 Step 5: Pick a boring tech stack you can ship in 8 weeks

-We've written about this at length in our MVP tech stack guide, so the short version: pick tools your team has shipped in before, and that have hosted defaults so you spend zero days on infrastructure.
+We've written about this at length in our MVP tech stack guide and made the broader case for predictability in the boring tech stack we use (and why it works).
+The short version: pick tools your team has shipped in before, and that have hosted defaults so you spend zero days on infrastructure.

 Our default stack for SaaS MVPs in 2026:

 Tech choices are mostly reversible.
 What matters is shipping speed, not future scalability.
-You'll rewrite plenty after PMF — and that's fine, because rewrites are cheap when you have paying users.
+You'll rewrite plenty after PMF — and that's fine, because rewrites are cheap when you have paying users and expensive when you're guessing.
+The founder who spent three weeks evaluating Kubernetes for a product with zero users made a far costlier mistake than the one who shipped on Vercel and "outgrew" it at 10,000 paying customers.

 Step 6: Build in 2-week sprints with a live demo every Friday